eclipse-imagen/imagen/docs/guide/image-enhance/index.md

 ### 7.6.1 Creating the Lookup Table

-The `LookupTableJAI` object represents a single- or multi-banded table or a color cube of any supported data types.
+The `LookupTableImageN` object represents a single- or multi-banded table or a color cube of any supported data types.
 A single- or multi-banded source image of integer data types is passed through the table and transformed into a single- or multi-banded destination image of both integral and float or double data types.

-The `LookupTableJAI` object is used for the `ErrorDiffusion` operation, where it describes a color map, and the `Lookup` operation, where it describes the lookup table.
+The `LookupTableImageN` object is used for the `ErrorDiffusion` operation, where it describes a color map, and the `Lookup` operation, where it describes the lookup table.
 For the `Lookup` operation, the table data may cover only a subrange of the legal range of the input